🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 The Running Cost

 Each argon capsule covers approximately fifteen pours.
 Capsules cost around $12 for two.
-Over three years of regular use (roughly four to six pours per week), I’ve spent about $150 on capsules.
-Significant, but modest relative to the wine it’s protecting.
-Factor this in if you’re evaluating the total cost of ownership.
+Factor this in when evaluating the total cost of ownership.
+The Coravin doesn’t work with sparkling wine or synthetic corks.

 Verdict

 Worth buying if you regularly open bottles in the $25–50 range and above and frequently find yourself not finishing them.
-Not worth buying if most of your wine is under $20 and opened at occasions where finishing the bottle is the natural outcome.
-For anyone whose wine drinking sits between those poles — solo glasses with dinner, small gatherings where a full bottle is too much — a Coravin changes the calculus entirely.
-I wouldn’t be without mine.
+Not worth buying if most of your wine is under $20 and you usually finish the bottle at the occasion.
+For sourcing bottles worth preserving, see our best wine clubs comparison.

 Looking for Your Perfect Wine Club?